Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 New colors are as bright and opaque as colors from the set, easy to change value or transparency by adding white color or water.

-Colors are blendable directly on paper, with slightly wet or dry brush, leaving only soft edges in between colors.
+Colors are blendable directly on paper, with a slightly wet or dry brush, leaving only soft edges in between colors.

 For beginners blending wet may seem easier, especially if you used to paint with gouache or watercolor.